eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/DCM-Kit/page_development-view.md

 Customers and Supplier MUST be able to consume and process a RfU.
 Being able to provide a RfU is RECOMMENDED.

-To properly proccess a RfU, the following steps MUST be executed:
+To properly process a RfU, the following steps MUST be executed:

 1. Response: Answering with the appropriate HTTP status code
 2. Action: If that status code is `200 OK`: Providing the requested material demands and capacity groups via `WeekBasedMaterialDemand` API or `WeekBasedCapacityGroup` API respectively.